tc39/proposal-smart-pipelines/readme.md

 [`do` expressions][] as [topic-style][topic style] pipeline bodies might be so useful, in fact, that it might be worth building them into the pipe operator `|>` itself as an add-on feature.
-This additional feature – **block pipelines** – adds an additional [topic-style pipeline body syntax][smart body syntax], using blocks to stand for `do` expressions.
+This additional feature – **block pipelines** – adds an additional [topic-style pipeline step syntax][smart body syntax], using blocks to stand for `do` expressions.

 [Additional Feature BP is **formally specified in in the draft